awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-createstack.md

 ------

 Capabilities
 A list of values that you specify before AWS CloudFormation can create certain stacks\.
-Some stack templates include resources that can affect permissions in your AWS account\.
+Some stack templates include resources that can affect permissions in your Amazon Web Services account\.
 For example, creating new AWS Identity and Access Management \(IAM\) users can affect permissions in your account\.
 For those stacks, you must explicitly acknowledge their capabilities by specifying this parameter\.
 Valid values include `CAPABILITY_IAM`, `CAPABILITY_NAMED_IAM`, and `CAPABILITY_AUTO_EXPAND`\.
 **CAPABILITY\_IAM and CAPABILITY\_NAMED\_IAM**
 If you have IAM resources, you can specify either capability\.
 If you have IAM resources with custom names, you must specify `CAPABILITY_NAMED_IAM`\.
 If you don't specify this parameter, this action returns an `InsufficientCapabilities` error\.
 The following resources require you to specify either `CAPABILITY_IAM` or `CAPABILITY_NAMED_IAM`\.